Code-Institute-Submissions/ci_milestone2/README.md

 ### Bugs and Fixes

-- Navbar not collapsing after click.
+- Navbar not collapsing after click when href is an anchor link, it only works when links to another page.
 Solved by adding `data-toggle="collapse" data-target=".navbar-collapse"` to the <a> tags.
 [Solution here](https://stackoverflow.com/questions/42401606/how-to-hide-collapsible-bootstrap-4-navbar-on-click).

 #### Bugs without fix